BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 During the Settlement Phase, Bond Tokens are converted into a compatible form and are distributed to the participants in the bond.

 ### Transitions into Settlement Phase
-A Completion event moves the system from the Settlement Consideration Pause Phase to the Settlement Phase
+1. A Completion event moves the system from the Settlement Consideration Pause Phase to the Settlement Phase
+2. If the funding threshold is not met, the system will move from the Initialization Phase to the Settlement Phase.

 ### Inputs
 1. Bond to Token Conversion